yanir26/Parallel-and-distributed-processing-of-big-data/README.md

 master:start(NUMBER_OF_WORKER).
 ```

-NUMBER_OF_WORKER - The code work with how many worker (computer) that the user want, this argument define the number of worker.
+NUMBER_OF_WORKER -  This argument define the number of workers (computers).

 The progrem start after all the worker send keep-alive massage to the master computer.